bambinos/bambi/README.md

 #### Different ways of specifying priors

 Bambi provides two ways to specify a custom prior.
 First, one can manually specify only the scale of the prior, while retaining the default distribution.
-By default, Bambi sets a "wide" prior on all fixed and random effects.
-Priors are specified on a partial correlation scale that quantifies the expected standardized contribution of each individual term to the outcome variable when controlling for other terms.
-The default wide prior sets the scale of the prior distribution (either a normal or a cauchy distribution, depending on the type of term) to sqrt(1/3).
+By default, Bambi sets "weakly informative" priors on all fixed and random effects.
+Priors are specified on a (generalized) partial correlation scale that quantifies the expected standardized contribution of each individual term to the outcome variable when controlling for other terms.
+The default "wide" setting sets the scale of a fixed effect prior to $\sqrt{1/3} \approx 0.577$ on the partial correlation scale, which is the standard deviation of a flat prior from -1 to +1.
+This correlation-level scale value then gets translated to a Normal prior at the slope level, centered on 0 by default, with a correspondingly wide variance.
+This process results in a weakly informative (rather than non-informative) prior distribution whose width can be tuned in a simple, intuitive way.
+More detailed information about how the default priors work can be found in [this technical paper](https://arxiv.org/abs/1702.01201).

 In cases where we want to keep the default prior distributions, but alter their scale, we can specify either a numeric scale value or pass the name of a predefined constant.
 For example:

 ```python
 model = Model(data)